Skip to content

-The criteria for deciding who made the list include the business longevity, significance the local community, and the rich history of the owners or the property.
-While it can be debated as to the rank and order the top 10, each business should be congratulated for their historic longevity and dedicated service, while continuing to re-engineer, reinvent, and survive.
-While our economy once again struggles, it’ll be fun to see just who’s still here for the next go around.
+The criteria for deciding who made the list include the business’s longevity, significance to the local community, and the rich history of the owners or the property.
+While it can be debated as to the rank and order of the top 10, each business should be congratulated for its historic longevity and dedicated service while continuing to re-engineer, reinvent, and survive.
+While our economy struggles again, seeing who’s still here for the next go around will be fun.
 We applaud their commitment to the Somerset Hills community and thank them for their service to our community.
 PLEASE DON’T FORGET THEM!
-They support our community, our charity events, our baseball programs, our schools, and most are our neighbors as well.
+They support our community, charity events, baseball programs, and schools, and most are our neighbors.
 Let the debate begin.
-Don’t forget to post comment and share your thoughts.
-Let’s hear what you think.20

-The Historic Top 10 Businesses in the Somerset Hills
+The Top 10 Most Historic Businesses in the Somerset Hills

 10 – Meadowbrook Glitter Factory – Bernardsville

-Since 1934.
-They’re quiet, they’re steady.
+Since 1934, they’re quiet, they’re steady.
 They’ve been at the base of Dead Man’s Hill since there was a Dead Man’s Hill.
-Family owned and operated, they’ve glittered the world like no one else’s business (cause it’s no one elses business).
+Family owned and operated, they’ve glittered the world like no one else’s business (cause it’s no one else’s business).
 A hidden gem in the Somerset Hills.
-(Worlds leading manufacturer of Glitter)
+(World leading manufacturer of Glitter)

-Since 1860’s – give them their props.
+Since the 1860s, give them their props.
 Whether it was appliances, cigarettes, or the best Sloppy Joe sandwich in town, the general store concept is alive and well at Brush’s Deli.
 Barbra Brush has been operating Brush’s since 1940.
-The NY Times quoted “The humor of a neighborhood bar is evident from the moment one enters Brush’s.
+The NY Times quoted, “The humor of a neighborhood bar is evident from the moment one enters Brush’s.
 A sign over a tray of pennies reads, “If you need a penny, take one.
 If you need two, get a job.”

 No. 8 – Sky Farm Nudist Colony – Liberty Corner

 (Nudist Retreat) “America’s First Nudist Colony Est. 1932 – Celebrated as the only place to catch a nude volleyball game or barbecue, you have to love it when they posted their reason for not wearing swimsuits in the pool – “to prevent the suit fibers from clogging the filter”.
 No kidding.
-Have to take your hat off (and everything else) to them for sticking to the bare essentials of their business model.
+You have to take your hat off (and everything else) to them to stick to the bare essentials of their business model.

 No. 7 – The Bernards Inn – Bernardsville

-The Bernards Inn – Bernardsville – (Hotel/Restaurant) – There’s no older operating hotel in the Somerset Hills.
+The Bernards Inn – Bernardsville – (Hotel/Restaurant) – No older operating hotel in the Somerset Hills exists.
 Classic charm, classic beauty, and a classic mainstay for guests visiting the area.
-Just wish they still had the bowling alley.
+I wish they still had the bowling alley.
 They celebrated their 100th anniversary in 2016.

 No.6 – The Grain House @ the Old Mill Inn

-6. The Old Mill Inn Grain House – Basking Ridge – While the structure was first built across the street in 1768, the beginning as a Inn/Restaurant started during The Depression when 50 men were hired to move the barn across the street to it’s current location.
+6. The Old Mill Inn Grain House – Basking Ridge – While the structure was first built across the street in 1768, the beginning as an Inn/Restaurant started during The Depression when 50 men were hired to move the barn across the street to its current location.
 None of the beams or lines of the house changed one bit.
-Thank William Childs and his family for serving libations and home cooked meals since the early 1930’s.
+Thank William Childs and his family for serving libations and home-cooked meals since the early 1930s.
 It’s living history.
 Mr. Local History wrote about the grand 250th anniversary of the Old Mill Inn’s Grain House.

 No. 5 – M.J.Neil Heating & Cooling – Bernardsville